Sign up to build skills and meet new people during weekends, summer, and school breaks.

 Weekend and Spring Break Camps

 St. Louis Arc’s R&R Camp is a weekend camping program that serves St. Louis County residents who have intellectual and developmental disabilities with high support needs.
 This program takes place at the Wyman Center in Eureka, MO.
 R&R Camp is for people ages seven and older and focuses on each person as an individual with unique abilities, opinions, and qualities.
 Campers are encouraged to discover their strengths and preferences through participation in a variety of recreational and outdoor camp activities.
-Participants attend three to four weekend sessions between September and April.
-Staff ratio at camp is 1:1.
+Participants attend three weekend sessions between August and May.
+Staff ratio at camp is 1:1 or 1:2.
 To sign-up, or receive additional information, contact Chelsea Larkin, Coordinator of Leisure Services, at 314-817-2249.

 Spring Break Camp

 Camp Warson is a weeklong spring break camp for individuals of all abilities which takes place at the St. Louis Arc’s Family Center in Creve Coeur.
 Each year the camp revolves around a specific theme, with activities ranging from arts and crafts, cooking, playing Wii, art and music therapy, karaoke, and activities in the community.
 Staff ratio is 1:4.
-For more information, contact Clinton Hall, Coordinator of Leisure Services, at 314-817-2293.
+For more information, please contact Dan Correll, Coordinator of Leisure Services, at 314-817-2227.

 Teen Pre-Employment Summer Programs